Veluthil/Veluthil/README.md

 - As a lifelong learner, I'm always eager to acquire new knowledge and improve myself daily.
 - I have a background in veterinary medicine (DVM) and enjoy combining my interests in animals and medicine whenever possible.

-When I'm not coding or studying, you can often find me indulging in my other hobbies, such as
+When I'm not coding or studying, you can often find me indulging in my other hobbies, such as:
 - playing video games,
 - painting/drawing,
 - reading books/manga,